Microscopic Traffic Models, Accidents, and Insurance Losses: Application

 \subsection{Model Specification}

 Our goal is to analyze accident losses for a fleet $\Phi$ over the time horizon of one year.

 \textbf{Fleet Definition.} In the Wildau scenario, vehicles are defined using repeated flows from origins to destinations.
 Passenger cars (next to trucks and the train) are defined via 90 different flows.
-Each passenger car belongs to the same vehicle type with fixed driving characteristics.
+A flow generates vehicles of a given type at a given position.
+From this position, they navigate to a specified destination.

+In SUMO, a passenger car represents a certain vehicle type.
+Initially, all passenger cars belong to the same vehicle type and, consequently, have the same driving characteristics.
 To introduce a fleet $\Phi$ of vehicles whose driving characteristics we can vary, we define a new vehicle type $\Phi$ and construct corresponding new SUMO scenarios.
 Fixing a fraction $\rho^\Phi\in[0,1]$ of vehicles belonging to $\Phi$, we retain approximately $1-\rho^\Phi$ of the existing flow definitions and modify $\rho^\Phi$ of the flow definitions suitably in order to model the fleet.
 In our case studies, we consider $\rho^\Phi = \unit[10]{\%},~\unit[50]{\%},~\unit[90]{\%}$.

 \textbf{Driving Configuration.} Vehicles in a fleet $\Phi$ are of the same type.
 Various characteristics can be varied in SUMO; we focus on \emph{maximal speed} $v_\mathrm{max}$, \emph{maximal acceleration} $a_\mathrm{max}>0$, and \emph{time headway} $\zeta>0$.
 The time headway is the distance which is kept to the preceding vehicle measured in time, i.e., a velocity weighted safety distance.
 We refer to a fixed selection of driving characteristics as a \emph{driving configuration}.